 Leslie was the youngest of the family, He had been a most endearing little child and they had all made of him something of a pet.
 One of the most prized family stories about him was the time when, as a boy, he had draped a large towel round his shoulders, placed a paper crown on his head, and walked around the house, aping the priests at the local Catholic church, singing hymns with nonsense words but the correct tune.
 He had been quite serious about it and naturally his family thought the whole thing hilarious, and never let him forget it.

-After he disappeared, his death was not confirmed for a long while.
+After he disappeared in January 1944, his death was not confirmed for a long while.
 Jenny was heartbroken.
 She used to say to her daughters, ‘I wish I knew what happened to him, I wish I knew’.
 In her desperation she even went to a spiritualist to find out.
 The medium, holding the dead man’s glove, had told her of the moment of Leslie’s death, ‘he’s in a tight cage trying to get out’.
 The family felt sure this referred to his gun turret, and their only consolation was that the medium had added that he had not suffered long but had died quickly.